black-desk/zap-journal/README.md

    This behavior is different from zap.

 2. The key passed to zap will be convert to **UPPERCASE**.
+   And all ` ` in key will be replaced with `_`.
-   As journald seems refuse to record lowercase fields.
+   As journald seems refuse to record such fields.

 3. `journalctl` will not show any custom fields by default.
    And it not support any format customization option to display custom fields.